ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/introduction.md

 A primary function of the Orbit SDK is the deployment of a new Orbit chain.
 The initial step in setting up an Orbit chain involves determining the type that best fits your needs.
 We offer four distinct types of Orbit chains:

 1. **Rollup Orbit Chains**: These are the most straightforward Orbit chains.
-In this type, transaction data is batched, compressed, and posted to the parent chain, akin to the Arbitrum One chain as a rollup chain.
-Detailed steps for deploying a rollup chain can be found [here](deployment-rollup.md).
+In this type, transaction data is batched, compressed, and posted to the parent chain, akin to the <a data-quicklook-from="arbitrum-one">Arbitrum One</a> chain as a rollup chain.
+You can find detailed instructions on the [orbit rollup deployment page](deployment-rollup.md).

 2. **Anytrust Orbit Chains**: Anytrust Orbit chains share a similar logic with rollup chains but with a key difference: batches are not posted directly to the parent chain.
 Instead, they are stored by a Data Availability Committee (DAC) to reduce transaction fees.
 The main differences between an Anytrust chain and a rollup chain are: